rhea-so-lab/chatgptk/README.md

 ![Example Usage](https://user-images.githubusercontent.com/25793226/231748370-1e576a66-b0a0-4949-9d15-a5fc4db37b03.gif)

-ChatGPTK is a console-based application that allows you to have natural language conversations using OpenAI's GPT-3 model.
+ChatGPTK is a command line application that allows you to have natural language conversations using OpenAI's GPT-3 model.

 <a href="#getting-started">Getting Started</a> •
 <a href="#roadmap">Roadmap</a> •